 Businesses with turnover of less than €15,600 or with supplies that are outside the scope of VAT, but for whom the right to claim related input VAT is granted, have the option to register on a voluntary basis.

 An obligation for registration also arises for businesses which make acquisition of goods from other EU Member States in excess of €10.251,61 during any calendar year.

 In addition, an obligation for VAT registration arises for businesses engaged in the supply of intra-community services for which the recipient must account for VAT under the reverse charge provisions.

 Furthermore an obligation for VAT registration arises for businesses carrying out economic activities from the receipt of services from abroad for which an obligation to account for Cyprus VAT under the reverse charge provision exists subject to the registration threshold of €15,600 per any consecutive 12 month period.

 No registration threshold exists for the provision of intra-community supplies of services.

 Cypriot VAT invoices must contain:

-Our VAT technology platform, Comply helps business manage complex, country specific tax requirements including Cyprus’ VAT obligations.
+Our VAT technology platform, Comply helps companies manage their complex, country-specific tax requirements including Cyprus’ VAT obligations.